theEvilGrinch/BMI-calculator/README.md

 ## How It Works

 The program performs the following steps:
-1. Prompts the user to enter their height in meters.
+1. Prompts the user to enter their height in centimeters.
 2. Prompts the user to enter their weight in kilograms.
 3. Validates user input to ensure it is a positive number, handling potential errors from non-numeric entries or non-positive values.
 4. Calculates the BMI using the standard formula.